lukez42/multinational-retail-data-centralisation630/README.md

 - How to extract data from various sources (CSV, API, database).
 - Techniques for cleaning and transforming data using pandas.
 - How to upload cleaned data to a PostgreSQL database.
+- How to effectively query and analyze data using SQL.
 - Best practices for version control and documentation using GitHub.

 ---